Adictya/app-builder-docs/docs/sdks/guides/embed_web_sdk_vanillajs.md

 #### STEP 2

-To create a FPE in a vanilla JS project you need to access the global `AgoraAppBuilder` object.

-This object contains `createFPE` method which takes the `FPEConfig` as a parameter and returns a FPE Object.
+To create a Customization you need to access the `createCustomization` method on the global `AgoraAppBuilder` object, which takes the `UserCustomizationConfig` as a parameter and returns a customization object.

 <!-- RHS -->